KFulat/KFulat.github.io/content/project/cluster-shocks/index.md

 #   Simply enter your slide deck's filename without extension.
 #   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
 #   Otherwise, set `slides = ""`.
-slides: example
+slides: ""
 ---

 <div style='text-align: justify;'>
 Radio synchrotron emission in radio relics is a signature of relativistic electrons.
-They are thought to be accelerated at large-scale shocks of merging galaxy clusters, and are also considered to be possible sources of ultra-high-energy cosmic rays: they can have energies exceeding $E>10^{18}$ eV.
+They are thought to be accelerated at large-scale shocks of merging galaxy clusters, and are also considered to be possible sources of ultra-high-energy cosmic rays: they can have energies exceeding $E>10^{18}\text{eV}$.\

 Particles are accelerated at shocks via Diffusive Shock Acceleration (DSA), gaining energy while crossing a shock multiple times.
 This process works only from a certain initial energy, which is a more important constraint for electrons than for ions due to their smaller masses.
-This is known as the electron injection problem and it is a missing puzzle to complete the picture of DSA.
+This is known as the electron injection problem and it is a missing puzzle to complete the picture of DSA.\

 The goal of this project is to study the electron acceleration conditions at galaxy clusters shock via particle-in-cell simulations.
 This is the ab-intitio method for kinetic plasma theory, which resolves the microphysics of collisionless shocks.
 Current studies focus on Stochastic Shock Drift Acceleration (SSDA): an efficient mechanism of electron pre-acceleration.
 It requires the presence of multiscale turbulence in the shock transition.
 </div>